Local Regulations

 City Requirements

-- Permitting: Obtain a permit for appliance removal if required by local ordinances.
+- Permitting: Obtain a permit for appliance removal from the local municipality.

 State Requirements

-- Certification: Ensure that the removal company is certified to handle hazardous materials, if applicable.
+- Certification: Ensure that all personnel involved in appliance removal are certified in hazardous waste management, if applicable.

 Environmental Requirements